Work doesn’t slow down because you lack tools.

 Initial improvement appears within 3–7 days after applying defaults and reducing decisions.
 Full system benefits compound over weeks with consistent review and refinement.

-How This Fits Into the Bigger System
+How This Framework Connects to the Decision Efficiency System

 What To Do Next (Actionable Path)